How to Feedback: Facts, Follow up & Keeping it Real

 The most effective feedback includes:

-Inquiry—checking in with the person about how they see the situation
+Inquiry—check in with the person on how they see the situation

-Follow up—what do we agree will happen next and by when?
+Follow up—agree on what will happen next and by when

-If good feedback conversations are for growth and learning and success, maybe they can even be a little fun?
+If good feedback conversations are for growth, learning and success they have the potential to be enriching experiences (maybe even fun)

 Reflection Questions

-What would be possible if you go into a feedback conversation with an open perspective and a sincere interest to learn/understand? (v. hold the belief that you’re “right”?)
+What would be possible if you go into a feedback conversation with an open perspective and a sincere interest to learn and understand rather than getting stuck in “being right”?

 Resources